SOLAR PHOTOVOLTAIC

 The continued creep of farming, housing and commercial development across the natural landscape is also a contributor to climate change by reducing the natural environments’ ability to store carbon and regulate water flows.

-We have learned from early solar farm projects that a well designed project can significantly increase biodiversity and strengthen natural ecosystems –
+We have learned from early solar farm projects that, rather than continue the erosion of natural ecosystems, a well designed project can significantly increase biodiversity and strengthen natural ecosystems –

 • Wildflower and grass planting around batteries and under the panels encourages insects and pollinators and